 Modules on M3

-M3 uses environment modules to manage most software.
+M3 uses Environment Modules to manage most software.
 Each version of each software will have its own module, prepared by the M3 admins.
 Users simply need to load a module to start using it!

 Some modules require the user to explicitly request access before using them.
 See Licensed software.